joseph-murray-az/joseph-murray-az.github.io/_posts/2024-03-16-experiments.md

 Sometimes this question is best backed into:  Draw a picture and ask "Is this what you mean?"
 The picture is not important; sometimes it is productive to present the wrong answer, this can serve as a trigger for discovery.

 When the question "why" is asked with genuine curiosity and a desire to learn, great discoveries can be made.
-The path to a truly groundbreaking product can include dead-ends and U-turns, roundabouts and school zones, and sometimes looking around leads to the destination.
+The road to a truly groundbreaking product can include dead-ends and U-turns, roundabouts and detours, and sometimes looking around leads to the destination.

 There are endless anecdotes of inexpensive experiments:  Presentation with no function, paper in place of code, manual effort rather than systemic process, and all are asking the same question:  Why am I doing this?